flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 > to be important, especially to an entire industry

 I don't understand this argument.
 I don't understand what prompted it.
+It's bizarre and self-contradictory: adapting an instrument is bad, but these children are using child-sized instruments and that's fine.
-It's bizarre and self-contradictory: some of the talk is dedicated to explaining how design reduces the effort to understand a system, how design reduces the effort to extend a system, how it enables reuse - which also reduces effort.
-But for some reason, when it comes to helping beginners, reducing effort is a bad thing?
+If you watch the whole talk, some of it is dedicated to explaining how design reduces the effort to understand a system, how design reduces the effort to extend a system, how it enables reuse - which also reduces effort.
+But for some reason, reducing effort is a bad thing when it helps beginners?

 Take this adorable video of a father playing _Everything Counts_ by Depeche Mode with his young children: